EnableX/unified-push-notification-service/README.md

-# EnableX real time video communication with web push notification
+# EnableX real time video communication using Firebase Cloud Messaging for Web

-This project will give enable you to do EnableX real time video communication with web push notification
+This project will enable you to do EnableX real time video communication using Firebase Cloud Messaging for Web

 ---
 ## Requirements